CHIPAsia/chip-for-woocommerce/README.md

 - WooCommerce throw warning `woocommerce_add_order_item_meta is deprecated since version 3.0.0!
 Use woocommerce_new_order_item instead.` when calling method: `$order->update_meta_data();`.
 There is no immediate patch is known yet.

-- Additional fee is does not apply to Pre-order fee.
+- Additional fee does not apply to Pre-order fee.

 ## Rebuild assets